noahehall/theBookOfNoah/0current/appdev/web_performance.md

 - web performance in action
   - jeremy L wagner
   - reading: done
-  - bookmark: top of 243 compressing assets
-    - boosting performance with service works
+  - bookmark: 253 using the cache-control headers max-age directive
     - FYI theres an entire file on service workes somewhere in this repo
 - todo
   - consolidate the old perf into this file